jenkinsci/slack-plugin/README.md

 slackSend color: 'good', message: 'Message from Jenkins Pipeline'
 ```

-Additionally you can pass a JSONArray as a String in order to send complex
+Additionally you can pass a JSONArray in order to send complex
-messages, as per the example:
+messages, for example:

 ```

-node {
 def attachments = [
   [
     text: 'I find your lack of faith disturbing!',
     fallback: 'Hey, Vader seems to be mad at you.',
     color: '#ff0000'
   ]
 ]

-    slackSend(channel: '#general', attachments: attachments) }
+slackSend(channel: '#general', attachments: attachments)
 ```
 For more information about slack messages see [Slack Messages Api](https://api.slack.com/docs/messages)
 and [Slack attachments Api](https://api.slack.com/docs/message-attachments)